What you'll find on this page

 - Information about the benefits of cochlear implants.

-Recipients say cochlear implants can improve their ability to talk on the phone, listen to music and socialise with family and friends.
+Recipients say cochlear implants may improve their ability to talk on the phone, listen to music and socialise with family and friends.
 People also say they feel safer because they can hear alarms and traffic when crossing the road.

 Can a cochlear implant help you?